-Our good friend Johny, an avid surfer and the person behind Surfers Footprint, shares his best surf beaches near Tofino.
-We don’t go surfing often, so we’re thrilled to have a local surfer from Vancouver Island share his experiences with you today.
-If you have questions about surfing in Tofino, or general questions about visiting Tofino, feel free to reach out to Johny directly.
+Our good friend Johny, an avid surfer who lives on Vancouver Island, shares his best surf beaches near Tofino.
+We don’t go surfing often, so we’re thrilled to have a local surfer from British Columbia share his experiences with you today.

 Best Surf Beaches Near Tofino